 Evelyn M. Kappeler is the Director of the HHS Office of Adolescent Health, a position she has held since July 29, 2012.
-Ms. Kappeler was first appointed in 2010 by the Assistant Secretary for Health to build and to lead, in an acting capacity, the newly funded Office of Adolescent Health (OAH).
+Ms. Kappeler was first appointed in 2010 by the Assistant Secretary for Health to form and lead, in an acting capacity, the newly funded Office of Adolescent Health (OAH).

-Ms. Kappeler previously served as the Acting Director of the HHS Office of Population Affairs (OPA) where she managed the office and oversaw an expansion of the Title X National Family Planning Program; strengthened the performance and evaluation of the Adolescent Family Life Program; and revitalized OPA research and communications activities.
+Previously, Ms. Kappeler served as the Acting Director of the HHS Office of Population Affairs (OPA) where she managed the office and oversaw an expansion of the Title X National Family Planning Program; strengthened the performance and evaluation of the Adolescent Family Life Program; and revitalized OPA research and communications activities.
 During her tenure as a senior policy analyst in ASPE, she handled numerous special projects and policy briefings on family planning, family and child care issues, and adolescent health.

 Ms. Kappeler began her career in Washington, DC as a legislative assistant in the Governor’s Office of the State of Illinois.
 A graduate of the State University of New York at Brockport, she has been awarded numerous commendations and awards for outstanding government service.